iter-tools/iter-tools/README.md

 ## zip-longest
 ZipLongest receives an array of 2 or more iterables.
 It returns an iterable of entries, each of which contains one item from each of the input iterables.
 The iteration stops when the longesest iterable is exausted.
 The first argument is the placeholder used when an iterable is exausted.

-ZipLongest has an optional third parameter, `reuseEntry`, which will cause each entry in the resulting zipped iterable to be the same Array instance.
-Only useful as a performance optimization when you are sure the lifecycle of the entry object will be complete before the next iteration begins.
 ```js
 zipLongest(null, [[1, 2], [3, 4], [5, 6, 7]]); // [1, 3, 5], [2, 4, 6], [null, null, 7]
 ```